-Citation and References
+Citations and References in Articles

 1. One study argues that clustering leads to employment growth in manufacturing industries but not necessarily to international export success (McDonald et al. 2007).

-2. Acknowledgment of benefits of clustering has led to increasing cluster initiatives both in advanced economies and in emerging economies during the last twenty years (Sölvell et al. 2003; Ketels et al. 2006).
+2. Acknowledgment of the benefits of clustering has led to increasing cluster initiatives both in advanced economies and in emerging economies during the last twenty years (Sölvell et al. 2003; Ketels et al. 2006).

 3. Porter (1998, 78) defines clusters as geographic concentrations of interconnected companies and institutions in a particular field.

 – The list of references should only include works that are cited in the text.
 In articles, do not use footnotes or endnotes as a substitute for a reference list.
 Reference list entries should be in alphabetical order by the last names of the first author of each work.
 Journal names and book titles should be italicized.
 Some examples below:

 o Journal article

 Beaudry, C., & Breschi, S. (2003).
 Are firms in clusters really more innovative?
 Economics of Innovation and New Technology, 12(4), 325-342.